JuanFerPodesta/JuanFerPodesta/README.md

-Hi 👋 My name is JuanFer Podestá
+Hi 👋 My name is JuanFerPodestá
 =============================

 Front-End Developer (just for now)
 ----------------------------------

 I'm an accountant from Argentina looking for his first job opportunity in the IT industry.
 I consider myself a very curious person, who loves learning new things and passionate about solving problems.

 * 🌍  I'm based in Rosario, Santa Fé, Argentina
 * ✉️  You can contact me at [juan.fernando.podesta@gmail.com](mailto:juan.fernando.podesta@gmail.com)